Joshua Slocum: Voyage of the Destroyer

-By this time, with the fires in the boilers extinguished, all hands were bailing for their lives: "The main hull of the Destroyer is already a foot under water, and going on down".
+By that time, with the fires in the boilers extinguished, all hands were bailing for their lives: "The main hull of the Destroyer is already a foot (30cm) under water, and going on down".
 The crew had no other option than to keep bailing and try to keep the ship afloat, as the vessel "could not be insured for the voyage; nor would any company insure a life on board".
 By the morning of the 16th the storm had abated, allowing the Destroyer to anchor to the south of Puerto Rico.